-The risk of inflation is becoming a factor in the short term, however the Group's exposure to inflation is mitigated by its customers.
+The risk of inflation continues to be a significant factor, however the Group's exposure to inflation is mitigated by its customers.
 The aircraft chartering business is able to increase its prices to reflect the additional cost of flights.
 The property business recharges direct costs to its tenants, indirect costs remain a risk in the short term, but due to their magnitude are not significant.

-The COVID-19 pandemic arising during 2020 & 2021 has been a source of new risk for the Group, and as a result of this, the directors of the business have considered the potential impact to the business both now and moving forward, including the revision of cash flow forecasts and extended considerations.
+Within the current market, there have been new risks for the Group, and as a result of this, the directors of the business have considered the potential impact to the business moving forward, including the revision of cash flow forecasts and extended considerations.
 The main impact identified has been the potential restrictions on trading, recoverability of tenancy amounts from customers and potential voids within properties, all leading to a reduced cash inflow.
-It is believed to have a limited effect given the cash reserves available to the Group and the cost basis.
-The directors will continue to monitor and adapt as the situation evolves and will work alongside its customer base to help reduce the overall risk to the business.
+The directors will continue to monitor and adapt as the situation evolves and will work alongside its customer hase to help reduce the overall risk to the business.